OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 - Read the chapter called *I/O Devices* (Chapter 36) in [OSTEP](https://pages.cs.wisc.edu/~remzi/OSTEP/)
-- Check out the [course slides](/slides/operating-systems/io-introduction/) for a detailed investigation of this chapter!
+- Check out the [course slides](/slides/operating-systems/io-introduction/) for a detailed investigation of this chapter
 - Review the [important terms](#important-terms) to find definitions of the terms associated with the assigned chapter